RomainCtl/RecoFinement/docs/developers/services/api.md

 Flask cors is a Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.

-You will find more information about CORS in [mozilla developer doc](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+You will find more information about CORS in [Mozilla developer doc](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 #### Flask JWT extended